kerimoyle/cellml-specification/src/reference/informative/informC08_interpretation_of_mathematics3.rst

             </apply>
           </apply>
         </apply>

+      A complete list of the mathematically valid units for different MathML operations is available under the "Show Table" link below.

+      .. container:: toggle

+        .. container:: header

+          Show Table: Units for operands and results of MathML operations

+        .. include:: ../informative/inform_table_mathml_units.rst

     **Between components:**
     Components were designed to promote modularity and reuse of models, so it's important that those re-users understand what they're getting into.